Hemming of Turku: Beatification

-Hemming became titled as Servant of God after Pope Alexander VI - on 16 July 1497 - granted his approval to the commencement of the cause for beatification.
+Hemming became titled as Servant of God after Pope Alexander VI – on 16 July 1497 – granted his approval to the commencement of the cause for beatification.
 Pope Leo X beatified Hemming in Rome at Old Saint Peter's Basilica in 1514.
 The canonization for the late bishop had been scheduled for 1530 but Pope Clement VII had to cancel it due to the Reformation.

 The canonization movement has gained momentum in modern times.
 The documents about it have been lost but Finnish catholics have petitioned Pope Francis to canonize Hemming using equipollent canonization.
+Cardinal Marcello Semeraro told Helsinki Bishop Raimo Goyarrola in January 2024 that the canonization cause is advancing.

 Hemming remains the patron of Turku and is the patron against both danger and illness.